 The idea to cast Bette Midler was partly inspired by Midler’ performance Walt Disney Company’ first R Rated movie in its Touchstone Pictures line, Down and Out in Beverly Hills.

-It;s hard to doubt HP’s gayness when Bette takes to the stage to sing “I Put A Spell On You,” after all the homoerotic bullying and old queen bickering and hot fireman investigating (you’ll want to freeze-frame to capture that last bit)—the sisters’ amazing group number/spell (“dance [parents], dance until you die!”
-Where one parent is dressed as Madonna no less) is the clincher.
+It’s hard to doubt HP’s gayness when Bette takes to the stage to sing “I Put A Spell On You,” after all the homoerotic bullying, old queen bickering and hot fireman (You’ll want to freeze-frame to capture that last bit) Not to mention the Sanderson sisters’ amazing group number/spell (“dance [parents], dance until you die!”) where we have Diana Ross and the Supreme costumes and one parent is dressed as Madonna.

-If you haven’t seen the movie in a while, now is the time—cast a salt circle and have a watch.
-After all “It’s just a bunch of Hocus Pocus!”
+If you haven’t seen the movie in a while, now is the time— grab a martini, cast a salt circle and have a watch.

 * The executioner who was responsible for hanging the Sanderson sisters is wearing a leather outfit with metal spikes, a get up a tad too modern for late 17th century Salem.
 (Perhaps he was looking for the bear bar and got lost in time?)